mircealungu/mircea/notes/What's in a Click?.md

 ## Click on a word

-A word might have multiple meanings, so you probably want to get the translation that makes sense in that context.

 What happens if the word is part of a link?
 If you click it, you follow the link?

+I guess you could ignore links.
+But how do you even ignore links?
+And what if the word you need translated is part of the link?
+You can’t just ignore them.
+Maybe have a mode that deactivates links.
+But can you reactivate  them?
+Or maybe ctrl+click when on a link?
+And what about mobile?
+Would you want your users to use this also on the mobile?

 ## Get a translation

+Hours do you get a translation?
+Use an API.
+You pay a bit but it’s fine.
+However, what do you do if an API is down?
+It slow?
+Get multiple.
+But what to do if they differ?
+Which is right?
+Show them all and let the user choose?
+And if they agree?

+A word might have multiple meanings, so you probably want to get the translation that makes sense in that context.
+But the APIs don’t offer this as an option.
+You do find a hack… they all support HTML tags.
+For now you have obtained

 What happens if you click on a particle verb.
 It means nothing.
+It needs to be understood with its particle.
+E.g.

+*Wir muss **steigen** der Zug **ab** hier *

 What is the translation in this context.
 How do you even display it?
+Of over clicks on steigen what do we put above: the meaning of steigen or the meaning of absteigen ?
+For visual consistency one is better, for contextual the other is.

-## Where do you insert the translation?
+## Show the translation

 Show it transiently and the hide it?
 Let us insert it at the top of the word.